AndrewJBateman/angular-material-portfolio/README.md

 * Status: Working, Built for Production and Deployed to Firebase, linked to my domain.

 * To-Do: see Sections Info above.
+Check aria labels

 ## Inspiration